ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 - The battery is IP67 waterproof: Complete protection against dust and is so waterproof that it can be submerged (up to 30 minutes at a depth of 1 meter).

-- You can also connect the E40 battery 2048wH.
-For this you need an ePropulsion Spirit Plus external E-series battery cable 1.5 meters and possibly an ePropulsion Spirit 1.0 Plus hood.
+- You can also connect the E40 2048wH battery.
+For this, you'll need a 1.5-meter ePropulsion Spirit Plus external E-series battery cable and, if necessary, an ePropulsion Spirit 1.0 Plus engine cover.

 - Advantages of electric boating